 Hope these help!

 Source: Nope.
 Just necessity being the mommy of all inventions!

 I have found the best thing for removing dog hair from furniture is rubber gloves.
 The texture in them helps pick up the hair easily so you can vacuum it off.
 The dollar store has 2 pair for $1.00.

 When potting plants, I use the thin type rubber gloves that you can buy in a box and toss when finished.
 Works great for weeding too because you can "feel" what you are doing much better.
-I am not as inclined to pull something other than a weed if I have them on.

 Here is an easy way to put on rubber gloves.
 Just sprinkle baby powder inside the gloves.
 They will slip on very easily.